About the AST

 Where you can complete this AST

 Training must be done at an ACRRM training post that is accredited in emergency medicine.
-Below you can browse training posts including hospitals and general practices.
+Browse the training posts below.

 I chose an AST in Emergency Medicine because of the wide range of presentations and patients I encounter.
 From peadiatrics to an older population, I see a diverse group of individuals.
 In my practice, I also come across many zoonotic and infectious diseases which fascinates me.
 The acuity and speed of clinical work, as well as the surgical and procedural aspects, have made me truly passionate about emergency medicine.